Vietnam.vn - Nền tảng quảng bá Việt Nam

 Học sinh Trường tiểu học Núi Thành, Đà Nẵng đọc sách ở Thư viện Hạnh phúc - Ảnh: Đ.NHẠN

-Students of Nui Thanh Primary School, Da Nang read books at the Happiness Library - Photo: D.NHAN
+Students from Nui Thanh Primary School, Da Nang, read books at the Happiness Library - Photo: D. NHAN

 Trường tiểu học Lương Thế Vinh, Đà Nẵng tặng quà cho học sinh có số lần đăng video đọc sách chất lượng - Ảnh: M.T.

-Parents accompany their children
+Parents accompany their children.

-Many children with autism and hyperactivity also participate in reading books.
-Parents accompany their children and give feedback that their condition has improved greatly thanks to reading books," Ms. Thu shared.
+"Many children with symptoms of autism or ADHD also participate in reading, and parents accompany their children and report that these children's conditions have improved significantly thanks to reading," Ms. Thu shared.

 Source